Adding chord symbols to your score

-- Select a start note or a slash;
+- Select a start note, note slash, or rest;

 - Flat: b (small letter "b").

 - Double sharp: x (small letter "x") or ## (two hash symbols).

 - Double flat: bb (small letter "b" twice).

 - For other symbols, see Chord symbol syntax (below).

 - To move the cursor forward to the next chord/rest/beat, press Space.
 For other ways of moving the cursor, see navigation commands (below);

 - Exit chord symbol mode by pressing Esc.